hanshaze/DLauncher/README.md

 # DLauncher
-A simple launcher that inject a dll at the process startup.
+A simple launcher that inject a dll while the process startup.